 Mir Hashim brings more than 20 years of pharmaceutical research and development experience to InCube Labs, including leadership and management of a multi-laboratory, multi-group, pharmacology section.
 His breadth of knowledge and experience in pharmacology and physiology spans a variety of therapeutic areas including CNS, cardiovascular, gastrointestinal, anesthesia, and metabolic diseases such as diabetes and obesity.
 Prior to InCube, Mir spent 18 years at Glaxo Smith Kline where he most recently served as the head of Pharmacology.
 Mir has deep experience in drug discovery and development, international regulatory submissions, international product development, as well as in-licensing and out-licensing of drug candidates.
 Mir holds a B.S. in Biology and Chemistry from Osmania University, India; an M.S. in Biology from Central University of Hyderabad, India, as well as a PhD in Medicine/Pharmacology from Memorial University, St. John's, Canada.

-- Ben Tranchina, Vice President, Engineering
+- Bob Gaffney, Vice President, Operations

 - Phil Morgan, Vice President, ICL Texas